Categories

 2) Doesn’t translate

-• Paxam, an Iranian consumer goods company marketed laundry soap using the Farsi word for "snow," which resulted in packages being labeled "Barf Soap."
+• Paxam, an Iranian consumer goods company, marketed laundry soap using the Farsi word for "snow," which resulted in packages being labelled "Barf Soap."

 • Mercedes-Benz entered the Chinese market under the brand name "Bensi," which means "rush to die."